paulio11/P5-Pokebox/README.md

 - It provides a responsive grid system, ensuring the application looks great on different devices without much effort.
 - By leveraging Bootstrap's design principles, React Bootstrap enables developers to achieve a polished and modern UI with minimal design work.
 - The library benefits from the active React and Bootstrap communities, providing abundant resources and solutions for developers.
-- I can easily customise styles and behavior, tailoring the UI to project requirements while building upon the existing components.
+- I can easily customize styles and behavior, tailoring the UI to project requirements while building upon the existing components.
 - React Bootstrap builds upon the robustness of Bootstrap, a widely used framework, ensuring stability, updates, and long-term support if I choose to further develop Pokébox in the future.

 In summary, React Bootstrap was chosen as the main front-end library for this project due to its compatibility with React, responsive design capabilities, consistent and professional look, strong community support, extensibility, and the reliability gained from being built on top of the battle-tested Bootstrap framework.